 Ovulation induction and intrauterine insemination (IUI) are two non-surgical fertility treatments offered at Arizona Associates for Reproductive Health ((AZARH)) to improve the likelihood of pregnancy.
 By combining infertility treatments such as ovulation induction and intrauterine insemination (IUI), the physicians at (AZARH) are able to achieve outstanding success rates.
 Similar to ovulation induction, controlled ovarian hyperstimulation is used as part of an in-vitro fertilization (IVF) cycle to encourage the maturation of multiple ovarian follicles.
-To see if ovulation induction or IUI might help you become pregnant, contact our Phoenix or Gilbert offices today.
+To see if ovulation induction or IUI treatment might help you become pregnant, contact our Phoenix or Gilbert offices today.

 Ovulation induction involves the use of fertility drugs to stimulate the development of one or more ovarian follicles (which contain an egg).
 Women who ovulate (release an egg) infrequently or who do not ovulate at all (anovulatory) will release an egg or more helping their chances of conceiving.
 Women with polycystic ovary syndrome (PCOS), for instance, may benefit from this treatment.
 Naturally a women only releases one egg per month.
 Patients who ovulate regularly will benefit from ovulation induction by releasing additional eggs increasing their chances of conception.